E-rate Discount Program

 internet services for Washington K-12 schools.

 Move to Online Assessment

 EdTech is at the center of two major initiatives to which the state has dedicated considerable time and human resources – the online MSP and SBAC adaptive assessment system.
 EdTech staff at OSPI provide data, expertise, and support – technical, communications, logistical.
 They work directly with the field, contractor and assessment staff on system implementation and technology readiness.

 EdTech at OSPI is where state support centralizes for K-20 network infrastructure and its related policy, both of which are critical to learning and assessment environments.
-294 school districts, 9 ESDs and the tribal schools depend on this high-quality, high-speed backbone for internet access and distance learning.
+Most school districts, ESDs and tribal schools depend on this high-quality, high-speed backbone for internet access and distance learning.